19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [15/2006]

-(2) The Commissioner for Labour and any Deputy Commissioner for Labour, Assistant Commissioner for Labour or inspecting officer appointed under the Employment Act (Cap.
+(2) The Commissioner for Labour and any Deputy Commissioner for Labour, Principal Assistant Commissioner for Labour, Assistant Commissioner for Labour or inspecting officer appointed under the Employment Act (Cap.
 91) may exercise all or any of the powers of an inspector.

+[Act 24 of 2013 wef 01/01/2014]

 (3) In the course of an inspection, an inspector may at any reasonable time —